Wacky-Mole/WackysDatabase/README.md

 Slow Reload!, Visuals Modifier by Rexabit!, Seteffect by Azu!
 Most components can be removed from YML sizeMultiplier! - Make a small or HUGE world
+Future Proof - Can add or remove componets without much fuss